Climate-smart agriculture: Global Roadmap to 2050 for Food and Agriculture

-Livestock production (beef, pork, chicken, sheep and milk) alone accounts for 60% of total global food system GHG emissions.
-Rice, maize and wheat stand for 25% of the global emissions from food systems.
+Livestock production (beef, pork, chicken, sheep, and milk) alone accounts for almost 60% of total global food system GHG emissions.
+Rice, maize, and wheat stand for nearly 25% of the global emissions from food systems.

 Criticism

-The greatest concern with CSA is that no universally acceptable standard exists against which those who call themselves climate-smart are actually acting smart.
-Until those certifications are created and met, skeptics are concerned that big businesses will just continue to use the name to greenwash their organizations—or provide a false sense of environmental stewardship.
-CSA can be seen as a meaningless label that is applicable to virtually anything, and this is deliberate as it is meant to conceal the social, political and environmental implications of the different technology choices.
+The greatest concern with CSA is that no universally accepted standard exists against which those who call themselves climate-smart are actually acting smart.
+Until those certifications are created and met, skeptics are concerned that big businesses will continue to use the name to greenwash their organizations—or provide a false sense of environmental stewardship.
+CSA can be seen as a meaningless label that is applicable to virtually anything, and this is deliberate as it is meant to conceal the social, political, and environmental implications of the different technology choices.

-In 2014 The Guardian reported that climate-smart agriculture had been criticized as a form of greenwashing.
+In 2014, The Guardian reported that climate-smart agriculture had been criticized as a form of greenwashing.

-Contradictions surrounding practical value of CSA among consumers and suppliers may be the reason why the European Union is lagging with CSA implementation compared to other areas of the world.
+Contradictions surrounding practical value of CSA among consumers and suppliers may be the reason why the EU is lagging with CSA implementation compared to other areas of the world.